 "Certainly, the pressure at work is now more than it has been.
 I’m still exercising, I’ve still got the same reasonably healthy diet, so the only difference is mindfulness,” he says.

 “In some respects, mindfulness makes you aware that you are under stress.
 I wasn’t aware of that before.
-I just didn’t notice it & it was affecting me because the blood pressure was reflecting that."
+I just didn’t notice it and it was affecting me because the blood pressure was reflecting that."

 “Try mindfulness.
 I do it all the time.
 Everybody could benefit from mindfulness.
 Even if you think everything’s hunky-dory.
 There’s something in it for everybody.”